DevExpress-Examples/asp-net-web-forms-gantt-planned-vs-actual-tasks/README.md

 The main idea is to create two HTML div elements and add them to a task container.
 The first element represents [planned](https://github.com/DevExpress-Examples/gantt-for-web-forms-planned-vs-actual-tasks/blob/21.1.3%2B/CS/DXWebApplication1/Default.aspx#L21) tasks.
 It is created based on the taskSize parameter.

 The second element is for an actual task.
 Its size and position are [calculated](.//CS/DXWebApplication1/Default.aspx) based on task data.
-Appearance of actual tasks is defined by the [actual-task](https://github.com/DevExpress-Examples/gantt-for-web-forms-planned-vs-actual-tasks/blob/21.1.3%2B/CS/DXWebApplication1/Default.aspx#L66) class.
+Appearance of actual tasks is defined by the [actual-task](https://github.com/DevExpress-Examples/gantt-for-web-forms-planned-vs-actual-tasks/blob/21.1.3%2B/CS/DXWebApplication1/Default.aspx#L66) CSS class.

 <!-- default file list -->
 *Files to look at*: